rohinmanvi/ZIP-RC/README.md

 all helper scripts; copy/paste the commands and adjust paths to your setup.

 ## Environment
+Run commands from the repository root; adjust paths if you store data elsewhere.
 ```bash
 conda env create -f environment.yml -n ziprc
 conda activate ziprc